JayneLawley/Team1_TMDb_Hackathon_2/README.md

 ## Credits

-* We received support from our tutors Vasi Pavaloi for resolving project issues and understanding how to complete tasks.
+* Our tutor Vasi Pavaloi for help resolving project issues and helping us understand how to complete tasks.
-* We reference our course LMS system for help with best practice and code decsions.
+* The course LMS system for guidance on best practices and code decisions.
-* We used Chat GPT 4.0 and GitHub CoPilot to help with problems, explain errors, and explore different ways to write and (or improve) functions and code
+* Chat GPT 4.0 and GitHub CoPilot to help with problems, explain errors, and explore different ways to write and (or improve) functions and code

 ### Content